More than SCE to AUX - Apollo 12 Lightning Strike Incident

-At the core of the IU's guidance system was a series of equipment analogous to that in the Command Module.
-A stabilized platform with accelerometers and gyroscopes on four gimbal rings (as opposed to the three of the Apollo IMU) sensed changes in attitude and accleration on all three axes of freedom.
+At the core of the IU's guidance system was a set of equipment analogous to that in the Command Module.
+A stabilized platform with accelerometers and gyroscopes on three gimbal rings (as in the Apollo IMU) sensed changes in attitude and acceleration on three axes of freedom.
 The Launch Vehicle Data Adapter, just like the Coupling Data Unit, conversed between the analog system of the inertial platform and the all-digital Launch Vehicle Digital Computer, or LVDC.
 It provided the inertial guidance information and signals for an analog Flight Control Computer which was responsible for adjusting their heading either by re-pointing the Saturn V's various engines, or using reaction control jets on the S-IVB third stage while on orbit.
 At the time of the lightning event, the Saturn V was being flown according to a pre-programmed ascent plan in what was called the open loop of operation.
 At 3 minutes and 22 seconds, this changed to the closed loop where the inertial guidance unit's output was used to adjust their ascent to compensate for any errors that had been caused by uneven or unexpected engine performance, or the weather.

 Flow of navigational data between the Saturn V inertial measurement unit and the guidance computer.